CMSgov/bluebutton-web-server/README.md

 To keep our CSS organized and consolidated across our applications, we use a dedicated [Blue Button CSS Repo](https://github.com/CMSgov/bluebutton-css).

 In order to be able to see the styles locally for this project, you'll just need to clone the Blue Button CSS Repo at the root of this project.
+You may also need to set the DEBUG env var to True.

 From within `bluebutton-web-server`, run the following commands (Bash):